-Some researchers and psychologists study creativity like a kind of pathology, researching causes of creativity, methods to diagnosis it, and determining best practices.
-Others look at the creative person and delve into a personality that is often contradictory because a strongest drive in creative people is to not be like other people, even other creative people.
-Psychologist Frank Barron saw in holistically as he performed testing and conducted in-depth interviews with writers, architects, research scientists, and mathematicians during the 1950s and 1960s at UC Berkeley when creativity was newly studied as an scientific subject.
+Psychologists often study creativity like a kind of pathology, researching causes of creativity, methods to diagnosis it, and determining best practices.
+The creative person is often contradictory because the strongest drive in creative people is to not be like other people, even other creative people.
+During the 1950s, when creativity research was acknowledged as a legitimate scientific subject, Psychologist Frank Barron tested and conducted in-depth interviews with writers, architects, research scientists, and mathematicians at University of California in Berkeley.

 According to Barron the highly creative person is “both more primitive and more cultivated, more destructive, a lot madder and a lot saner than the average person.”
 Creative people could appear and actually be conventional in many ways.
 However, “they tend to rebel against conformity as they accompany their own private visions down lonely, untrod paths.”
 They also could appear highly neurotic on personality tests while having an ego strength that could deal with stress, and psychological pain.

-Barron attempted to describe the psychology of imagination, which found the need for both order and disorder as motives in the creative process.
+Barron attempted to describe the psychology of imagination, which found the need for both order and disorder.
 According to his research the creative writer espoused originality, complexity, independence of judgment, and aesthetics sensitivity.
 His creative subjects often took extremely complex elements to produce a final product that was elegant and deceptively simple.

 Barron, Frank and Harrington, David M., Creativity, Intelligence, and Personality by Frank Barron.
 Annual Review of Psychology, 32 (1981): 439–476.